-A far cry from kitesurfing in Kalpitiya, Mannar has crystal clear waters, stable wind, flat lagoons, and panoramic views of the outlying islands.
+A far cry from kitesurfing in Kalpitiya and Vella Island, Mannar has crystal clear waters, stable wind, flat lagoons, and panoramic views of the outlying islands.

 Touted by locals as the “most stable wind in Sri Lanka”, Mannar dishes out some of the best kitesurfing in Asia- hands down.
 As of very recently, one Kalpitiya kitesurfing school has become the first to established a space right on the island- the first of many, one can only imagine.

-Find out more in the kitesurfing section of the digital nomad’s guide to Kalpitiya.
+Find out more in the kitesurfing section of the Kalpitiya adventure guide.

 Located off the southern coast, Jeju Island is one of South Korea’s best places to kitesurf.
 With its own airport conveniently located in the center of the island, it’s possible to kite on both the east and west coasts- depending on the wind direction (though if it’s wave riding you’re into, the southern beaches should definitely be on your radar).